-With the HAE29, iOptron offers a mount with dual strain wave gear (SWG) on both axes , which supports telescopes up to 13.5 kg, but weighs only 3.6 kg itself!
-In addition, there is no need for a heavy counterweight with a bulky counterweight bar!
+With the HAE29, iOptron offers a mount with wave gears on both axes (Dual Strain Wave Gear SWG), which carries telescopes up to 13.5 kg, but weighs only 3.6 kg itself!
+In addition, the heavy counterweights with bulky counterweight rod are no longer required!

 The black anodised, CNC-machined metal housing is not only visually appealing, but also a robust platform.

-Unique features include an electronic friction brake.
-This stops the mount immediately if the power supply is accidentally interrupted.
-After switching on, the mount calibrates itself and also detects its position.
+One of the unique features is an electronic friction brake.
+It stops the movement of the mount immediately if the power supply is unintentionally interrupted.
+After switching on the mount, it calibrates itself automatically and also recognises its position.

 The HAE29 mount can be controlled via a computer - either via ASCOM/Commander for a Windows PC or a third-party INDI driver for macOS software.

-The "C" models (versions with internal mainboard) with integrated WLAN allow external control via a Smartphone/tablet using the iOptron Commander Lite app or an app such as Sky Safari; or via a Raspberry Pi using an INDI driver.
+- The "C" models (versions with internal mainboard) with integrated WLAN enable external controls via a Smartphone/tablet using the iOptron Commander Lite app or an app such as Sky Safari; or via a Raspberry Pi using an INDI driver.

 For those who prefer to use a handheld device, the optional 8411 Go2Nova® controller is available.